ygalbel/restangularbknd-orm/README.md

 ````

 ##Using Backand ORM with Restangular

-If you do not already familiar with Restangular,
+If you aren't familiar with Restangular, click here [https://github.com/mgonto/restangular]to learn more.
-Click on Restangular to learn more.

-With the authentication and the Restangular configuration setteled we can perform all the CRUD operations:
+With the authentication and Restangular configurations settled you can perform all the CRUD operations:

 ###List

 Call Restangular getList with the following parameters to get a list:

-* **pageSize** the number of returned items in each getList call, default 20
+* **pageSize** The number of returned items in each getList call, default 20.

-* **pageNumber** The page number starting with 1, default 1
+* **pageNumber** The page number starting with 1, default 1.

-* **filter** A stringified array were each item has the properties fieldName, operator and value.
+* **filter** A stringified array where each item has the properties fieldName, operator and value.
 The operator options depend on the field type.

-* **sort** A stringified array were each item has the properties fieldName and order.
+* **sort** A stringified array where each item has the properties fieldName and order.
 The order options are "asc" or "desc".

-* **search** Free text search
+* **search** Free text search.

-* **deep** When set to true, brings the related parent rows in the relatedTables property
+* **deep** When set to true, brings the related parent rows in the relatedTables property.
-* **withSelectOptions** When set to true, get a text, value collection to load select options according to parent relations
+* **withSelectOptions** When set to true, get a text value collection to load select options according to parent relations.

 ````javascript